Life of Buddha in art: Conversions

 Conversion of the three Kashyapa brothers and their followers, Gandhara.
 The naked attendant is the Buddha's guardian, Vajrapāṇi.

-The first Buddhist converts were those present at the First Sermon.
+The first Buddhist converts were those presented at the First Sermon.
 Other early converts were the three Kasyapa brothers (in some accounts there is just one Kasyapa) and their many followers.
-They seem to have been a group of ascetics practicing fire rituals in a form of Vedic religion, with a temple at Uruvilva on the Phalgu River, near where Buddha had been for his most austere period.
-Buddha asked if he could spend the night in the temple, which was allowed, but he was warned of a terrible Nagaraja (snake devi).
-Buddha fought the snake all night and conquered him, finally placing his remains in his alms-bowl, presenting it to Kasyapa.
-He converted, and became one of the ten principal disciples.
-In Indonesia there are early standing Buddha statues with Buddha holding his bowl with the snake in it, and the presentation of the remains is found in Gandharan reliefs.
+They were leading a group of ascetics practicing fire rituals in a form of Vedic religion, with a temple at Uruvilva on the Phalgu River, near where Buddha had been for his most austere period.
+Buddha asked if he could spend the night in the temple, which was allowed, but he was warned of a terrible Nagaraja (snake deva).
+The Buddha eventually subdued the Nagaraja, finally kept it inside his alms-bowl, presenting it to Kasyapa.
+They were impressed and converted with their followers.
+In Indonesia, there are early standing Buddha statues with Buddha holding his bowl with the snake in it, and the presentation of the remains is found in Gandharan reliefs.

 Buddha performed other miracles to convince the Kasyapas, including parting the waters of a river and mind-reading.
 The former is depicted on the East gate of Stupa 1 at Sanchi.